WaqarAhmad321/smart-city-sol/README.md

 ### 6. Initial Admin User Setup
 1. Open the application in your browser (e.g., `http://localhost:9002`).
-2. Sign up a new user using the Email/Password or Google Sign-In option.
+2. Sign up a new user using the Email/Password.
 This user will be created with the default 'citizen' role.
 3. Go to your Firebase Console -> Firestore Database.
 4. Find the `users` collection and locate the document for the user you just created (the document ID will be their Firebase Auth UID).
 5. Manually edit the `role` field in this user's document from `"citizen"` to `"admin"`.